FactorialComplexity/strict-redux/README.md

 Typical example of `options` is `ownProps` object, used by react-redux's `connect()` function. `state` is almost always used only intrernally in `createMapStateToProps()` method, because `connect()` passes current state to `mapStateToProps()` by itself.
 In most cases you will call `select()` with just on argument - query string.
 Current state is attached automatically by calling `getState()` right before the moment of selector call.

 ## Memoized selectors
 Strict-redux supports usage of memoized selectors, created by reselect library.
-As each selector defined in the `createSelectors` factory gets only its own state slice, but not the whole state, it have to call selectors from other state slices.
-But memoized selector, created by reselect's `createSelector()` would not even be called, if it gets the same argumnents as in previous call.
+As each selector defined in the `createSelectors` factory gets only its own state slice, but not the whole state, it may have to call selectors from other state slices.
+But memoized selector, created by reselect's `createSelector()` would not even be called, if it gets the same argumnents as in a previous call.
 If our selector depends on other state slices, it would not notice changes in that slices, and would return incorrect value.
 To alleviate this, strict-redux saves a reference to previous whole state for each slice selector and passes a brand-new shallow copy of a state slice into selector each time the whole state changed anywhere, not just in that slice, thus informing memoized selector that it should recalculate its result.

 ## Recommended application structure
 Strict-redux was written with the following applictioan structure in mind.
 Application consisits of at least three subsystems - state, UI and domain logic.
 UI and domain logic are not aware of each other's existance and communicate only via state.
 State is not aware of both of them and just reacts on actions and selector calls, distinguishing UI and and domian only with slight interface differences, such as `createMapStateToProps()` wrapper around `getSelectors()`.
 Typical UI component is connected to state like this: